syrex1013/RexCrypter/README.md

 # RexCrypter[WORK IN PROGRESS]
 Just a simple file crypter for your viruses,Rat,Trojans and other stuff :D  <br />
 Crypter will drop file.exe.
 This is crypted virus.
-Do not rename it.
 After clicking it decrypts itself and drops virus. <br />
 # TODO: <br />
 ~~1.Add custom filename.~~<br />
 # DETECTION RATE <br />